JUMP TO A TOPIC

 Eligibility for Hospice Care

-Hospice care is not an option for patients undergoing curative treatment.
-It’s only for patients with a prognosis of a few months.
+Hospice care is not an option for patients undergoing life preserving treatments, like chemotherapy.
+It is for patients with a life expectancy of six months or less, sometimes longer depending on the situation.

-Mesothelioma patients often experience quality of life issues:
+People with mesothelioma often experience quality of life issues, such as:

 - Shortness of breath